The Canaan Dog is an ancient breed and they, like the other pariah dogs of the Middle East, are

 Ruth showed, bred and promoted Canaans vigorously writing articles, breed notes for the dog papers and advertising.
 Sadly in 1994 she lost her home and business through divorce and had to give up her dogs.
 Ruth was also diagnosed with breast cancer and underwent chemotherapy.
 She has regained her health and now has a job organising holidays in the Sinai.

-The third and current wave of Canaan Dog promotion and growth began when Richard Minto, who had been gifted by the Bedouins with a wild-born Canaan, Minto's Libyan Jewel, and a breeder from the US, Ellen Klein, met at the first International Canaan Dog Show in Israel in 1993.
+The third wave of Canaan Dog promotion and growth began when Richard Minto, who had been gifted by the Bedouins with a wild-born Canaan, Minto's Libyan Jewel, and a breeder from the US, Ellen Klein, met at the first International Canaan Dog Show in Israel in 1993.
 Through a series of events they eventually got together and the Canaan Dogs of Anacan hit the show scene.
 It wasn't long before Ellen, who had taken on the job of CDC newsletter editor was asked to stand for club Secretary and Richard was asked to stand for club Chairman.
 They were elected to these positions in 1996.
-Through their tireless efforts the CDC membership has grown and the Canaan Dog is gaining more respect and credibility.
+Through their tireless efforts, along with several others, the CDC membership started to grow and the Canaan Dog began to gain more respect and credibility.
 Some enthusiastic new members have become a part of the scene over the last few years and through the combined efforts of all, the Canaan Dog shall grow from strength-to-strength in the UK.